User Guide

 The best approach for setting up product data is going to be different for every business, but generally speaking, it’s helpful to understand your catalogue even before you configure anything.

-First, gather information about how shoppers currently interact with your site and identify what search terms they're using.
+• First, about how shoppers currently interact with your site and identify what search terms they're using.
 It's helpful to understand this by seasonality, too.

 Cleaning up your naming conventions and adding the required data might seem challenging, but once you’ve put the groundwork in, adding new products is easy.
 And the impact it will have on the quality of your site search and navigation is worth the effort.